 1.A qualified electoral subject running in the elections (a qualified party running in the elections independently, as well as an electoral bloc in which the qualified party is united) shall, for ensuring their representation in DECs and PECs on the Election Day, receive GEL 100 for each electoral precinct and GEL 150 for each electoral district, and the electoral bloc uniting 2 or more than 2 qualified parties shall receive GEL 150 for each electoral precinct and GEL 200 for each electoral district.
-To provide their representation at DECs and PECs on Election Day, An electoral bloc, which does not include any qualified party but the parties united in that bloc received in total 3% or more than 3 % of the votes cast in at least one of the last parliamentary or last municipal body elections held under the proportional electoral system, shall receive GEL 100 for each electoral precinct and GEL 150 for each electoral precinct shall be paid to the representative(s) appointed only to that electoral precinct.
+To provide their representation at DECs and PECs on Election Day, An electoral bloc, which does not include any qualified party but the parties united in that bloc received in total 3% or more than 3 % of the votes cast in at least one of the last parliamentary or last municipa body electoral district.
+The amount allocated for one electoral precinct shall be paid to the representative(s) appointed only to that electoral precinct.